-The major contributions of this paper are summarized as follows: \begin{itemize} \item{First, we implement an innovative, comprehensive and practical system model where multiple users actively (SUEs) and passively (SBDs) engage in the exchange of diverse information within the network.
-The configuration employs a CSR setup, wherein the BS dispatches ambient signals to SBDs using a NOMA approach.
-Subsequently, SBDs harvest wireless energy from these signals, modulating their own information onto the carrier, and then transmitting Backscatter signals back to the BS.
-Assisted by ASRIS, the BS efficiently relays this information to SUEs situated in reflection and transmission regions of ASRIS, with LOS and non-LOS link to the BS, respectively.} \item{Second, to achieve optimal resource allocation in this system, we formulate an optimization problem focused on maximizing the sum information throughput among all users.
-With the aim of achieving this objective, we define variables in the problem, including active beamforming vector variables in two phases: transmitting signals to SBDs and delivering desired information to SUEs by the BS.
-We also consider a schedule for the first and second phases and determine the amplifier gain and phase variavles for ASRIS.
-In this endeavor, we impose QoS constraints to ensure a minimum rate for each SBD and SUE.
-Additionally, constraints related to SIC are incorporated for all transmitted signals from users.} \item{Third, SBDs can harvest the required energy from ambient waves whenever they have information to transmit.
-They can send their information to the intended destination without causing interference by utilizing NOMA.
-Due to the considerable distance between SBDs and SUEs, direct information transmission to SUEs is not feasible.
-To address this issue, we leverage the power of active Massive MIMO antennas at the BS.
-After eliminating interference using SIC, each of the signals from SBDs is directed towards the respective SUE.
-Additionally, the signal modeling in ASRIS is thoroughly examined in this scheme and is incorporated into the overall design.} \item{Finally, to solve this non-convex problem, we employ deep reinforcement learning (DRL) methods.
-Three innovative approaches, namely proximal policy optimization (PPO), twin-delayed deep deterministic policy gradient (TD3), and asynchronous advantage actor critic (A3C), each exhibiting distinctive features, were explored.
+\item{Second, To achieve optimal resource allocation, we formulate an optimization problem aimed at maximizing the information throughput among SBDs, the BS, and SUEs.
+To this end, we define several key variables within the problem, including the active beamforming vectors for two phases: transmitting signals to the SBDs and delivering the desired information to the SUEs.
+We also consider a timing schedule for these phases and determine the amplifier gain and phase variables for the ASRIS.
+To ensure QoS, we impose constraints to guarantee a minimum rate for each SBD and SUE.
+Additionally, we incorporate constraints related to SIC for all transmitted signals from the users. } \item{Third, SBDs can harvest the required energy from ambient waves whenever they need to transmit information.
+Due to the considerable distance between SBDs and SUEs, direct transmission to SUEs may not be feasible.
+To address this issue, we leverage the power of active massive MIMO antennas at the BS.
+After eliminating interference using SIC, the BS directs each of the signals from the SBDs to their respective SUEs.
+Additionally, the signal modeling in ASRIS is thoroughly examined and incorporated into the overall design. }

+\item{Finally, to solve this complex problem, we employ DRL methods.
+Three novel approaches, namely PPO, TD3, and A3C, each exhibiting distinctive features, were explored.
 These algorithms are employed to model the problem, and a comprehensive comparison of all simulated methods is conducted under varying conditions.} \end{itemize}